-The 7 steps to filing a divorce below will help you get an understanding of the divorce process.
+The 7 steps to file for a divorce below will help you get an understanding of the divorce process.
 This page does not cover every possible detail since you and your situation are unique to you alone but it is a very helpful guide that can clear up some confusion for now.

 The State of Colorado refers to divorce as a "dissolution of marriage", and is a purely no-fault divorce state, meaning the court will not assign fault to either party for the divorce.

 1.)
 Talk with your spouse and family.